 The Moscow Metro (Subway) in images

-The subway system in Moscow, the Moscow Metro, is not only extremely well-organized.
+The subway system in Moscow, the Moscow Metro, is not only highly well-organized.
 It has a set of stunning stations.
-If you’re visiting Moscow, it’s worth to spend half a day in the metro.
+If you’re visiting Moscow, it’s worth spending half a day in the metro.
 Go from station to station, and look at how incredibly beautiful it is.

 During my stay in Moscow, I had some days with pretty bad weather.
 The subway is the perfect rain activity in this extraordinary city.
 And having wifi and cell phone reception in the system is something we in New York still dream about in 2016…